Are Erasmus Capacity Building project call for you / your organisation? Answer the following questions and you’ll know. Have you ever:

 How to find someone who is looking for CBY project partners?

-- Facebook, LinkedIn.
+- Facebook.
 There are different groups called “Erasmus + partners” (and similar).
-Here you can not only see the posts of organisations which are looking for potential partners of CBY projects, but also promote your organisation and express a wish to become partners in one of such projects.
+Here you can see find posts of organisations, which are looking for potential partners for Erasmus+ projects.
+Also, these groups are a place to promote your own organisation / express a wish to become partners in such projects

 Check our blog post on how to find a reliable Erasmus+ partner here.